microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

   -a id, --azure-resource id Use Azure Resource ID <id>.
   -m marker, --multi-homing-marker marker
                          Onboard as a multi-homing(Non-Primary) workspace.
+                         The marker can be any string that does not contain whitespace.

   -? | --help            shows this usage text.
 ```